UnknownFinder/4n0mal_ch3ck/README.md

 P.S - update 15.04.2026.
 Now you can use some options like:
 -z check up for zombie proccesses
 -c check up for sleeping cron tasks
--p check up for strange or unusual ports and coonections -n check up for network anomalies
+-p check up for strange or unusual processes
+-n check up for network anomalies
 -s check up for ssh anomalies
 -u check up for critical security updates